Backcountry Access has announced a new avalanche beacon, the Tracker S — S for Stupid Simple Searching (my interpretation, not their claim).

 What Tracker S, or it’s predecessor Tracker 3 do not do is keep track of multiple signals simultaneously, or mask them after being “found” for the duration of a search.
 Instead they ignore a signal that has been “found” (the current signal when closer than 3m) for one minute only, so you can move away and let the S find and focus on the next strongest signal.
 To help with that, the Tracker S has the same Big Picture function as Tracker 3, which lets you see the direction and distance of multiple signals – again – in real time.
 Just hold down the blue button, and keep holding it, to see all the signals at once, whenever they’re transmitting.
 It may take a bit of practice to understand this method of resolving multiple signals but it doesn’t take long and won’t ever get it’s brains tied up in a knot because it’s trying to keep track of too much information.
 Instead it just shows, while the signals are on, how far and what direction they are.

-For most folks, the obvious reason no software benefits becomes a benefit is the price. $300 for full retail, probably less at the counter or anywhere online.
+For most folks, the obvious reason no software updates becomes a benefit is the price. $300 for full retail, probably less at the counter or anywhere online.